SuperOfficeDocs/superoffice-docs/docs/mobile/pocket-crm/index.md

 * View development in projects.

-* Gives you access to your company's SuperOffice database, when you need it, whenever you are.
+* Gives you access to your company's SuperOffice database, when you need it, wherever you are.

 * Keeps you up-to-date with your appointments: you can respond to invitations and receive replies from your contacts instantly.